 Memoir-in-Progress In personal essays and vignettes, I show a baby girl relinquished at birth in Greenville, SC, adopted in 1952 by an Air Force couple stationed in Sumter, SC, the child's growing awareness of the loss of her birth family, which is complicated by a transient lifestyle, and the effects of sealed adoption records in her quest for birth family.

-Stroke Story: My Journey There and Back is the memoir of a devastating brain hemorrhage that changed my life, and how I began to cope with survival and recovery.
+Stroke Story: My Journey There and Back is my brief memoir of one devastating moment and my road to recovery.

-Permanent Home: A Memoir begins with early life stories of this Air Force daughter and impressions of my family's years in Tokyo.
-I write about my foray into Philadelphia area gardens, my adoption journey; search and reunion with my birth family, and survival of brain hemorrhage.
+Permanent Home: A Memoir is a collection of published stories of the early life of this Air Force daughter, and impressions of her years in Tokyo.
+I write about my foray into Philadelphia area gardens, my adoption journey; search and reunion with my birth family, and the survival of brain hemorrhage.
 My reflections are written in prose poetry and Japanese Haibun.
-The softcover edition includes an abundance of black and white personal photos.
-Kindle edition photos are in color.
+The softcover edition includes an abundance of black and white personal photos (contact me directly for a copy); Kindle edition photos in color.